 Degradation of high-complexity, recalcitrant carbon compounds requires specialized enzymes, but a wide availability of these compounds can make complex carbon degradation an advantageous trait.
 One way to predict the ability to degrade high-complexity carbon in microbial populations is by identifying genes annotated as glycoside hydrolases (GHs), which encode enzymes that break the glycosidic bonds found in complex carbohydrates.
-A previous study of Verrucomicrobia MAGs from our dataset found that the profiles of GHs differed between Lake Mendota and Trout Bog, potentially reflecting the differences in available carbon sources (He et al., 2017).
-Here, we expanded this analysis of glycoside hydrolases to all of the MAGs in our dataset to identify differences in how populations from our two study sites degrade complex carbohydrates.
+However, it is important to keep in mind that GHs can also play structural roles in microbial cells in addition to the degradation of complex carbon substrates (Henrissat & Davies, 1997).
+A previous study of Verrucomicrobia MAGs from our dataset found that the profiles of GHs differed between Mendota and Trout Bog, potentially reflecting the differences in available carbon sources (He et al., 2017).
+We expanded this analysis of glycoside hydrolases to all of the MAGs in our dataset to identify differences in how populations from our two study sites degrade complex carbohydrates.

-We calculated the coding density of GHs, defined as the percentage of coding regions in a MAG annotated as a GH to identify differences in carbon metabolism between MAGs from different lake environments (Figure 3).
-Our GH coding density metric was significantly correlated with the diversity of GHs identified (r2= 0.39, p = 4.5x10-8), which is an indicator of the number of substrates an organism can utilize.
+We calculated the coding density of GHs, defined as the percentage of coding regions in a MAG annotated as a GH to identify differences in carbon metabolism between MAGs from different lake environments (Figure 3, Data S7).
+Our GH coding density metric was significantly correlated with the diversity of GHs identified (r2= 0.92, p < 2.2x10-16), which is an indicator of the number of substrates an organism can utilize.
 The MAGs with the highest GH coding densities were classified as Bacteroidales, Ignavibacteriales, Sphingobacteriales, and Verrucomicrobiales from Trout Bog’s hypolimnion.
 Two of these orders, Sphingobacteriales and Verrucomicrobiales, also contained MAGs with high GH coding densities in Lake Mendota and Trout Bog’s epilimnion.
 There were several additional orders with high GH coding density that were unique to Lake Mendota, including Mycoplasmatales (Tenericutes), Cytophagales (Bacteroidetes), Planctomycetales (Planctomycetes), and Puniceicoccales (Verrucomicrobia).
+Members of Verrucomicrobia have been previously identified as potential polysaccharide degraders in freshwater, although our coding densities for this phylum are higher than others reported (Martinez-Garcia et al., 2012a).
+This may be due to differences in trophic status between our lakes and those previously studied, or it may be that MAGs capture more pan-genomic content than isolate or single amplified genomes.
 In concordance with their ability to hydrolytically degrade biopolymers to sugars, MAGs with high GH coding densities also contained putative degradation pathways for a variety of sugars (Figure 2).

-We identified genes encoding for several GH families in MAGs from all lake environments.
-Starting with the most frequently observed in MAGS from all sites, these included GH109 (alpha-N-acetylgalactosaminidase), GH74 (endoglucanase), and GH23 (soluble lytic transglycosylase).
-However, previous research has found that the abundance of genes annotated as GH109 by dbCAN may be an overestimate of this gene family (He et al., 2017); therefore, we prefer not to speculate on the relative importance of GH family annotations in our MAGs based on observation frequency.
-Lake Mendota contained unique GHs belonging to the family GH13 (alpha-glucoside).
-The only unique GH found in Trout Bog’s epilimnion was GH62, a putative arabinofuranosidase.
-Trout Bog’s hypolimnion contained many more unique enzymes, the most abundant of which were GH129 (alpha-N-acetylgalactosaminidase), GH89 (alpha-N-acetylglucosaminidase), GH43_12 (xylosidase/arabinosidase), GH44 (beta-mannanase/endo-beta-1,4-glucanase), GH66 (dextranase), and GH67 (alpha-glucuronidase).
 The increased diversity of these genes found in Trout Bog’s hypolimnion suggests differences between the GH profiles, which could be correlated to differing diversity and complexity of the available organic carbon.

 Central Metabolism and Simple Carbon Degradation